Show Me Your Glory

-Moses pleads for the Lord’s presence to go with Israel, and the Lord promises His presence while revealing His glory through goodness, mercy, and the proclamation of His name.
+Moses pleads for the Lord’s presence to go with Israel, and the Lord promises his presence while revealing his glory through goodness, mercy, and the proclamation of his name.

-Exodus 33:12-23 (WEB)
+Exodus 33:12-23 (BSB)

 Moses pleads for the LORD’s presence to go with Israel, and the LORD promises his presence while revealing his glory through goodness, mercy, and the proclamation of his name.